Tennessee Home Loans

 Updated: April 2026 ● Todd Orlando

 Home buying and home refinancing is complicated enough without a lender making it worse.
-Defy Mortgage offers Tennessee home loans that actually fit your situation — seasoned real estate investor, first-time home buyer, or anywhere in between.
+Defy Mortgage offers Tennessee home loans that actually fit your situation — seasoned real estate investor, self-employed borrower, or anywhere in between.
 Nashville, Memphis, Franklin — we’ve got the loan option for it.

 Cities in Tennessee We Serve